 Managing your stoma

 Some people struggle to get used to their stoma and find it difficult to manage day-to-day life.
 Others find it affects the way they see themselves.
 Your stoma care nurse is there to support you and answer your questions.

 Eating and drinking with an ileostomy

 After surgery, the output from the ileostomy is likely to be liquid.
-Over six to eight weeks, your body will adapt and the output may become slightly thicker, like porridge.
+Over six to eight weeks, your body will adapt and the output may become slightly thicker, like toothpaste.
 Eating regularly can help with this.
 If you still have a watery output, speak to your stoma care nurse, GP or consultant.
 They can give you medicines that can help.

 Some foods may cause blockages, increased output, wind or odour.

 If you have an ‘end colostomy’ then the output from your stoma is more likely to be formed and less frequent.
 If your colostomy is further up the large bowel, the output may be less formed (toothpaste consistency) and may work more frequently.

 On the whole, once the food reaches the large bowel most of the digestive processes have been completed.
 This means that you do not need to follow a special diet unless you have been advised by your GP or dietitian.
 Following your operation and in the early days, certain foods or drinks may upset you, this is very individual.
 If you think a particular food or drink has upset you, leave it for a few weeks then try it again.
 Keeping a food diary can be helpful to identify these foods.

 Some foods may cause wind, constipation or loose and runny stools (diarrhoea).

 Colostomy UK provides support, reassurance and practical information to anyone who has, or is about to have, a colostomy.